scurest/MelonRipper/README.md

   has a great explanation for this.

 * Translucent (partially transparent) faces are imported with "Alpha Blend".
-  If you have sorting issues, try switching to "Alpha Hashed" for noisy but order-independent translucency instead.
+  This may have sorting problems in the Eevee renderer.
-  The real DS sorts polys, which avoids these issues.
+  If you have sorting issues, try Cycles.

 * The material nodes are supposed to simulate a DS pixel pipeline.
   Implemented effects: texturing, modulate, decal, toon, texcoord wrapping.
-  Unimplemented: fog, shadow, wireframe.
+  Unimplemented: fog, shadow, wireframe, edgemarking, depth equal, rear plane.

-* Exporting to .gltf sort of works (use Blender ≥2.92 for the latest fixes).
+* Exporting to .gltf sort of works (use Blender ≥2.92 for best results).
   Exporting to .dae or .fbx loses the materials.
   Exporting to .obj loses the materials and the vertex colors!